kragen/dernocua/text/adversarial-control.md

-2. You can use a GAN to optimize a control network built out of whatever components are inexpensive in your deployment context, such as transistors, resistors, capacitors, and diodes, or Mark Tilden's BEAM-robotics Nv neurons, or opamps, or FPGA LUTs and flip-flops, or links and kinematic pairs, by simulating different such candidate control networks in a wide variety of scenarios and scoring their performance on an objective function.
+2. You can use a GAN to optimize a control network built out of whatever components are inexpensive in your deployment context, such as transistors, resistors, capacitors, and diodes, or Mark Tilden’s BEAM-robotics Nv neurons, or opamps, or FPGA LUTs and flip-flops, or links and kinematic pairs, by simulating different such candidate control networks in a wide variety of scenarios and scoring their performance on an objective function.
 The appeal of